 Heart 2 Hearts is a great opportunity to explore some culture-related issues in the classroom for the following reasons:

-Using a film that has been produced by a filmmaker inside a culture allows viewers to gain an emic or insider’s view
+Using a film that has been produced by a filmmaker within a culture allows viewers to gain an emic or insider’s